samveluIBM/MongoDB-Wildfire-Workshop/docs/lab3_operations.md

       ```

-Now connect to the "labtest" database,drop the database and then list the databases by entering the following series of commands
+Now connect to the "labtest" database, drop that database by **db.dropDatabase()** utility and then list the databases by entering the following series of commands

 ``` bash
    use labtest;